Celestial Gluon Amplitudes from the Outside In: Gluon-Gluon OPE Ansatz

 Above, we saw that choosing $\phi(x)$ allowed us to realize different boundary duals for the scalar component of a realization of the gluon-gluon OPE.
 However, modifying the scalar background does not allow us to set all three-point amplitudes independently.
 Rather, the ratio of three point amplitudes with different external weights but the same value of $\beta = k_1+k_2+k_3-3$ is fixed.
 For all soft amplitudes, this implies that

 This constrains the three point function of the scalar fields $\Phi_k$, which by conformal invariance has the form

 In terms of these three-point functions, the constraint becomes

+where $g_{ijk}$ contains the dependence of the three-point KM correlator on the internal indices.
 Whether the constraint in~\eqref{eq:scalarconstraint} is ultimately implied by the leading OPE of the scalar field or if it is a novel constraint on the dual scalar theory is left to future work.
 Additionally, dual theories that fail to satisfy this constraint are not necessarily sick.
 They merely cannot arise from expanding around a background for a scalar field non-minimally coupled to self-dual Yang-Mills through a $\phi \Tr F^2$ interaction.

 We now describe two distinct realizations of the gluon-gluon OPE of the form given in~\eqref{eq:opdef} with trivial internal index that can be realized by two different sources for a scalar field.